Kernix13/beginner-git-commands/README.md

 - git commit -m "Title" -m "Description ..........";
 ```

-Here is a list of commands from starting trying to figure out contributing to freeCodeCAmp:
+Here is a list of commands from trying to figure out how to contribute to freeCodeCamp:

 ```
 git fetch upstream